• Home

 Anti-inflammatory Diet and Meal Plans

+Which foods cause inflammation?
 If you’re trying to reduce inflammation in your body, there are several inflammatory foods to avoid.
-Unfortunately, these foods are commonly eaten in the modern American diet and include the following:
+Unfortunately, these foods are commonly eaten in the modern Australian diet and include the following:

 • Red meat, such as burgers and steaks